CONEXPO-CON/AGG + IFPE 2023

 Lifting (Load) Moment | 200,000 tm |

-The 2nd tallest land-based crane in the world is Liebherr LR 13000, introduced in 2010.
+We are on the ranking podium.
+The 3rd tallest land-based crane in the world is Liebherr LR 13000, introduced in 2010.
 The machine’ maximum height is 248 m.
 It also offers a huge lifting capacity of 3,000 tonnes.
 This makes it the most powerful conventional crawler crane in the world.
 Moreover, the LR 13000 is able to work without derrick ballast thanks to an in-house developed slewing rig.
-This crane is suitable for a wide range of jobs such as construction of wind farm, power plants, refineries or lifting materials at harbours.
-Only few LR 13000 units have been manufactured so far and operated in various regions across the world, e.g. in the Netherlands, Germany, Mexico or Asia.

 Maximum Height | 248 m |